 Introduction

-Bacterial blight of cotton (also called angular leaf spot, boll rot, and black leg) is a potentially destructive bacterial disease for North Carolina cotton production, but has only been detected sporadically in North Carolina.
-Cotton yield losses caused by bacterial blight have been previously reported in excess of 10%; however, significant losses to this disease in the United States have not been recently reported.
+First described in the United States in 1891, bacterial blight (also called angular leaf spot, boll rot, and black leg) has been a major disease in cotton.
+Though it has only been detected sporadically in North Carolina, it is a potentially destructive bacterial disease for the state.
+Cotton yield losses caused by bacterial blight have been previously reported in excess of 10%.

 Pathogen

-Bacterial blight is caused by a bacterium, Xanthomonas axonopodis pv. malvacearum (Formerly Xanthomonas campestris pv. malvacearum).
+Bacterial blight is caused by a bacterium, Xanthomonas citri pv. malvacearum (formerly Xanthomonas axonopodis pv. malvacearum).

 Symptoms